EstefanHu/helios/README.md

 3. install dependencies - `npm install`
 4. run developer server - `npm run dev`

-## Dummy seeker
+## Dummy traveler

-When creating dummy seekers you can:
+When creating dummy travelers you can:
 1. Seed data using `postgres::seed`
 2. Set `DUMMY_DATA` to true and fill in all `DUMMY` prefixed environment variables
-3. Manually connect and run `seeker` script from the seed directory
+3. Manually connect and run `traveler` script from the seed directory

 ## Postgresql